angellips/angellips.github.io/submissions.md

 **Desired Genres**:

-* While recognizing that new genres can/will emerge using fragments from the past, and that it is important to provide some guidance, here is a general outline:
+* While recognizing that new genres can/will emerge using fragments from the past, but that it is important to provide some guidance, here is a general outline:

       * Noise
       * Granular